kinjalh/pxeserver/README.md

 This was created because dnsmasq is not available on windows and isc-dhcp is not usable as a pure proxy server.
 Additionally, this is easier to configure than the aforementioned, although it is more limited.
 Since this is a java project it is also platform independent.

+This project uses JaCoCo for test coverage.
+See the user guide for information on how to access or generate test coverage reports.